 Consider this a PSA rather than a recipe, because this idea is certainly not new.
 But if you don’t know about adding peanut butter to your instant ramen noodles, I’m here to tell you that it’s something you definitely need to try.
-This Spicy Peanut Butter Ramen is super quick, filling, and can be customized a hundred ways.
+I love to upgrade ramen noodles and these Spicy Peanut Butter Ramen Noodles might be my favorite so far!
+They’re super quick, filling, and can be customized a hundred ways.
 So let me show you the basics and then you can make it your own!

 I’m not sure who to credit for this brilliant idea, but adding a dollop of peanut butter to instant ramen is likely a simplified version of Dan Dan Noodles, a spicy Chinese noodle dish that combines Sichuan chiles, sesame paste, and peanuts.
 The chile-peanut flavor combo has been around for ages, and for good reason!
 It’s absolutely addictive.
 You can check out a couple of authentic Dan Dan Noodle recipes here: Omnivores Cookbook or The Woks of Life.